chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 url: tradeoffs
 ---

 Building software is as much about making tradeoffs as it is about writing code.
 It involves making decisions about what strategies, tools, and processes to use.
-In a tradeoff situation, choosing some benefit from an alternative comes at a cost.
+In a tradeoff, choosing some benefit from an alternative comes at a cost.
 There are no simple right or wrong answers, only better or worse choices in the context of the requirements and available resources.

 One common tradeoff in software engineering is the space-time tradeoff.
 In some processes, it is possible to reduce computation time by using more memory or disk storage.
 For example, here's a program that prints out the intersection between two arrays, _m_ and _n_: